JonJagger/cyber-dojo/readme.txt

   Each of these files must exist in the directory.
   For example, test framework library code.
   Not required if you do not need hidden files.
   Not currently used anywhere.
-When doing a fork offers a page that allows you to control which files are visible and which are not (eg to make the test files present but invisible) then this will be needed.
+The plan is that doing a fork will offer a page that allows you to control which files are visible and which are not (eg to make the test files present but invisible) then this will be needed.

 :support_filenames
   The names of necessary supporting non-text files.
 Each of these files must